h4wks123/Sprinkla/README.md

 [![GitHub](https://img.shields.io/badge/GitHub-%23121011.svg?logo=github&logoColor=white)](https://github.com/h4wks123)

 <!-- ACKNOWLEDGMENTS -->

-Here’s an improved and cleaner version of your **Acknowledgments** section:

----

 ## 🙏 Acknowledgments

 Big thanks to the following tools and resources that helped make this project possible: